 Chronic stress, persistent fatigue, and a weakened immune system have become common concerns.
-To address them, more and more people are turning toadaptogens, plants known to help the body adapt to stress and maintain balance.
+To address these, more and more people are turning to adaptogens, plants known to help the body adapt to stress and maintain balance.

 In this article, we will explore the main adaptogens, their benefits, how to incorporate them into your diet, and two simple recipes to enjoy them daily.

-These plants work by rebalancing the hormonal system, particularly the adrenal glands, which are responsible for producing cortisol, the stress hormone.
+These plants work by rebalancing the hormonal system, particularly the adrenal glands, which produce cortisol, the stress hormone.
 They also help stabilize energy levels, improve concentration, and strengthen immunity.

 Ashwagandha is a root traditionally used to reduce stress, soothe anxiety, and improve sleep quality.